linchunquan/sqlgen/README.md

 **sqlgen** generates SQL statements and database helper functions from your Go structs.
 It can be used in place of a simple ORM or hand-written SQL.
 See the [demo](https://github.com/linchunquan/sqlgen/tree/master/demo) directory for examples.
+This project is original forked

 ### Install